Sensitivities to feebly interacting particles: public and unified calculations: Semi-analytic approach to calculate sensitivities

-The simplicity of our semi-analytic method incurs a number of limitations.
-First, \texttt{SensCalc} cannot provide the full event record associated with each FIP decay or interaction, i.e.\ the set of all initial, intermediate and final-state particles, including their full kinematics.
+The simplicity of our semi-analytic method incurs some limitations.
+First, it cannot provide the full event record associated with each FIP decay or interaction, i.e.,\ the set of all initial, intermediate, and final-state particles, including their full kinematics.
 Instead, it averages over all events that pass the selection.
-Therefore, it does not allow studying the reconstruction of the FIP parameters, such as its mass, for which the detailed event information is essential.
-Second, this approach assumes that the surrounding infrastructure does not influence the production of the FIPs.
-While this is often true in the case of FIPs produced at the collision point or close to it, the situation is different for non-prompt production; examples of which include FIPs originating from the decays of long-lived $K^{\pm/0}$ mesons or from neutrino up-scatterings (the neutrino dipole portal~\cite{Ovchynnikov:2022rqj,Ballett:2019bgd}), as well as the conversion of photons into axion-like particles (ALPs) in the magnetic field at the LHC~\cite{Kling:2022ehv}.
+Therefore, it does not allow studying the reconstruction of the FIP parameters, such as its mass, for which detailed event information is essential.
+Second, the approach assumes that the surrounding infrastructure does not influence the production of the FIPs.
+While this is often true in the case of FIPs produced at the collision point or close to it, the situation is different for non-prompt production, e.g., the production in decays of long-lived $K^{\pm}$ or $K^{0}_{L}$ mesons, from neutrino up-scatterings (the neutrino dipole portal~\cite{Ovchynnikov:2022rqj,Ballett:2019bgd}), or the conversion of photons into axion-like particles (ALPs) in the magnetic field at the LHC~\cite{Kling:2022ehv}.